 Libraries in many different engineering domains are available that contain components for mechanical, electrical, control, thermal, pneumatic, hydraulic, power train, thermodynamics, vehicle dynamics, air -conditioning, etc.

-The multi-engineering capabilities of Dymola empower you to model and simulate any physical component that can be described by ordinary differential equations and algebraic equations.
+The Systems engineering capabilities of Dymola empower you to model and simulate any physical component that can be described by ordinary differential equations and algebraic equations.

 Dymola’s graphical editor and the multi-engineering libraries make modeling easy.
 The libraries include elements corresponding to physical devices which are simply dragged-and-dropped to build the model.
 Interactions between the components are conveniently described by graphical connections that model the physical coupling of the components.
 This means that models are intuitively organized the same way as the physical system is composed.